Global-Exam/api-sdk-php/README.md

 ##### params

-Any array that will converted to query string and be added to the URI.
+Any array that will converted to a query string and be added to the URI.

 ##### headers